verrazzano/examples/todo-list/README.md

 ```

 You will find the following files in `./v8o`:
-- `binding.yaml` - Verrazzano Binding file
+- `binding.yaml` - Verrazzano Application Binding file
-- `model.yaml` - Verrazzano Model template
+- `model.yaml` - Verrazzano Application Model template
 - `wdt-archive.zip` - The WDT archive containing the ToDo List application WAR file
 - `wdt-model.yaml` - The WDT model of the WebLogic Server domain
 - `vz_variable.properties` - A set of properties extracted from the WDT domain model
 - `create_k8s_secrets.sh` - A helper script with `kubectl` commands to apply the Kubernetes secrets needed for this domain

-If you chose to skip the "Access the application" step and did not verify that the ToDo List application was deployed, you should
+If you chose to skip the [Access the application](#access-the-application) step and did not verify that the ToDo List application was deployed, you should
 verify that you see the `todo.war` file inside the `wdt-archive.zip` file.
 If you do not see the WAR file, there was something wrong
 in your deployment of the application on WebLogic Server that will require additional troubleshooting in your domain.